-Shortly after the course begins, Cadets are introduced to working in a small-group team-based dynamic in activities such as an obstacle course to accomplish set goals.
+Shortly after the course begins, Cadets are introduced to working in a small-group team-based dynamic activities such as an obstacle course which helps to accomplish and set goals.

 Each Cadet takes on a leadership role among his or her peers while at Basic Camp.
 Senior officers and newly commissioned second lieutenants coach and mentor Cadets throughout the process, offering daily feedback and recommendations for improvement.
 As Basic Camp progresses, Cadets’ leadership responsibilities grow as they lead peers through simulated combat scenarios using paintball guns in a field training exercise and on urban-based squad tactics missions.